travigd/documentation/dotnet-api/reading-events.md

 </table>

 <span class="note">
-To ensure that the Event Store server follows link events when reading, ensure the <code>ResolveLinkTos</code> parameter is set to true when calling read methods.
+To ensure that the Event Store server follows link events when reading, ensure you set the <code>ResolveLinkTos</code> parameter to `true` when calling read methods.
 </span>

 ## RecordedEvent